1. Learning the ropes of business management and leading teams at the BBC.

 What is a business apprenticeship?

-A business apprenticeship lets you learn the theory behind running a successful business from a training provider like a college.
-At the same time you’ll have a job with a company, learning the ropes and applying all the knowledge you’re learning.
+During a business apprenticeship you'll learn the theory of how to run a successful business from a training provider like a college.
+At the same time you’ll have a job with a company, applying all the knowledge you’re learning.

 There are many advantages to doing an apprenticeship instead of going to university.
 You earn a salary while you gain skills and experience, instead of building up debt.
 You can apply straight from school or college and take your first steps in the working world.

 You’ll be able to add some brilliant capabilities and experience to your CV, giving you the edge when it comes to applying for permanent jobs.
-Many apprenticeships, like this one with BT, will allow you to stay working with the company after you finish the programme.
+Many apprenticeships offer you a role at the company after you finish the programme.

 But if you’re not sure whether to do an apprenticeship or go to university, read this guide to learn more and help make your decision.